Middle School Gifted Education Programming

 Middle School Honors Courses

-6th grade Ignite!/Discover students will automatically be placed in the Language Arts and Communications “Seminar” classes and these sections will be filled out by other high achieving students who have not been identified as gifted.
-We place students according to current data because we do not want students to have to “apply” for an “honors” course upon entering middle school.
-William & Mary curriculum from the Center for Gifted Education is integrated and taught by the core classroom teacher.
-Additional curriculum modifications occur throughout the year as well to serve high ability students by providing higher levels of rigor and complexity around the same essential learnings as “regular” Language Arts and Communications classes.
-In the spring of the 6th grade year, students will apply to Honors classes for 7th grade.
+In-coming 6th grade Ignite!/Discover and previously identified gifted students will be placed in the Language Arts and Communications “Seminar” classes.
+William and Mary curriculum is integrated and taught by the core classroom teacher.
+Additional curriculum modifications and enrichments occur throughout the year as well to serve high ability students by providing higher levels of rigor and complexity around the same standards as regular Language Arts and Communications classes.
+In the spring of the 6th grade year, students will apply to honors classes for 7th grade.
 Being placed in the seminar in 6th grade does not guarantee placement in Honors 7.

 William and Mary Curriculum